Build 3-D Papercraft Terrains : Minecraft Style

 Itemize the different Minecraft blocks used in your design.
 Download a panel template for each type of block.

-NOTE: The Minecraft block graphics are Copyright © Mojang AB.
-Laboratory 424 and the Laboratory 424 website is not affiliated with Mojang AB.
+NOTE: "Minecraft" is a trademark of Notch Development AB.
+The Minecraft block graphics are Copyright © Mojang AB.
+Laboratory 424 and the Laboratory 424 website is neither affiliated with, nor endorsed by Mojang AB.
 (We just like their game and wish they would add a "lab monkey" block.)

 For each type of block, count the number of individual blocks you need, divide by 6 (there are 6 panels per page), and round up.
 That's how many copies you need.
 Print them on card stock.
 Make sure you do not scale the graphic in your print settings.
 It should print at it's actual size.